Sitemap

 - 17. Addiction problems in ADHD

-- 18. Messi tendency / hoarding / not being able to throw anything away with ADHD
+- 18. Messi tendency / hoarding / not being able to throw anything away in ADHD.

 - 19. Creativity increased in ADHD (?)